space-cadet/yt-mcp/memory-bank/techContext.md

 3. **Configuration**
    - Create a `.env` file based on `.env.example`
    - Add your YouTube API key to the `.env` file
+   - For OAuth access, add Google OAuth client ID and secret

 4. **Development Server**
    ```bash